 It’s believed that production on The Promised Neverland Season 2 began in winter 2020, which would explain why the anime was delayed by the global pandemic.

-Even though Season 2 is already in production, that’s why audiences will likely have to wait until 2021 to watch what happens next to the children of Grace Field House.
+Even though Season 2 was already in production, that’s why audiences needed to wait until 2021 to watch what happens next to the children of Grace Field House.

 The Promised Neverland Season 2 spoilers (plot summary/synopsis)